Mortgages for people with bad credit rating

 If you have been turned down for a mortgage previously or feel that a standard high street lender may decline your application, all is not lost as there are a small number of specialist lenders who provide mortgage solutions for people who have experienced previous financial problems.

-A professional mortgage advisor will be able to assist you as they'll know which lenders will be sympathetic to your situation and will give you impartial advice on what's the best bad credit mortgage options for you.
+A professional mortgage advisor will be able to assist you as they'll know which lenders will be sympathetic to your situation and will give you professional advice on what's the best bad credit mortgage options for you.

 Simply complete the enquiry form to get a FREE initial no obligation quote.

 For traditional lenders it's often your score that matters most